U.S. flag An official website of the United States government.

 A small lock or https:// means you’ve safely connected to a .gov website.
 Share sensitive information only on official, secure websites.

-Skincare Chemical Threatens Coral Reefs
+Skincare Chemicals and Coral Reefs

-Common chemical is used in thousands of products to protect against harmful effects of ultraviolet light.
+Common chemicals used in thousands of products to protect against harmful effects of ultraviolet light threaten corals and other marine life.